giocosmiano/haskell-programming/README.md

 ### Notes on my journey working on chapter exercises

- - Functional programming is a function of data transformation.
-This concept helps me in a big way into understanding `Functor`, `Applicative` and `Monad`
+ - Functional programming is a function of data transformation and composition.
+This concept helps me in a big way into understanding
+   `Functor`, `Applicative` and `Monad`
    - `f x = y`
      - `f` - function